Exact Logit-Based Product Design: Extra modeling details

-In this section, we discuss how to extend our base model, which considers the share-of-choice objective, to two different objective functions: the expected per-customer profit (Section~\ref{sec:extensions_profit}) and the geometric mean of the customer purchase probability (Section~\ref{sec:extensions_geometric_mean}).

-\subsection{Extension to Expected Profit Maximization}
+\subsection{Extension to expected profit maximization}

-While our final mixed-integer convex program~\eqref{prob:MICONVP} corresponds to the share-of-choice objective, it turns out that it is straightforward to generalize the model so as to optimize a profit-based objective.
+While all three of our formulations \modelRA, \modelP and \modelPRPT corresponds to the share-of-choice objective, it turns out that it is straightforward to generalize these models so as to optimize a profit-based objective.
 In particular, suppose that the marginal profit of a design $\ab$ is given by a function $R(\ab)$ defined as

 In other words, the profit $R(\ab)$ is a linear function of the binary attributes.
 One can model various types of profit structures with this assumption.
 For example, if all of the attributes correspond to non-price features that affect the cost of the product, then one can set $r_0$ to be the price of the product (a positive quantity), and each $r_i$ to be the marginal incremental cost of attribute $i$ (a negative quantity).